SUBY (SUBY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 SUBY Historical Price

-According to the latest data gathered on SUBY live price page, the current price of SUBY is 0.00132119USD.
-The circulating supply of SUBY(SUBY) is 999.99M SUBY , giving it a market capitalization of $1.28M.
+According to the latest data gathered on SUBY live price page, the current price of SUBY is 0.00190656USD.
+The circulating supply of SUBY(SUBY) is 999.99M SUBY , giving it a market capitalization of $1.91M.

 In the past month, SUBY has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that SUBY could witness further price changes in the near future.